MichaelLarocca/blog-michael-jude-larocca/posts/2023/03-23/creating-a-digital-business-card-with-react.md

 ---

 ###  A Problem I ran into
 I ran into a strange problem with the photo image of Han Solo.
 While working locally in the dev environment, the image displayed as expected.
-However, when I ran the build command and deployed it to Netlity, the online website did not display the image, only a broken link icon!
+However, when I ran the build command and deployed it to Netlify, the online website did not display the image, only a broken link icon!

 I used an HTML image tag to display the image and set the source with the correct path leading to the image folder.
 I checked again, and it worked in the local environment but not the deployed website.